4 years, 1 month ago Heather KleinerParticipant

 3) Looking at individual assessments in early 5th and early 6th grade and providing targeted instruction and opportunities for filling in gaps and revisiting weak areas before moving on to new content.
 The goal would be to strengthen weak areas by presenting content in a different way, since they didn’t “get it” the first time around.
 If they get behind in 5th grade and do not master the basics before entering middle school, they aren’t likely to master 6th grade content.

-Credit: Kathy Brandon, Starbase Louisiana3 years, 10 months ago Heather KleinerParticipant
+Credit: Kathy Brandon, Starbase Louisiana4 years, 1 month ago Heather KleinerParticipant

 I found a webinar archived about Growth Mindset.
 I think what I’ll do is make a table with the suggestions from the committee and a link/information about the method.
 Just for everyone’s information.
 I can post it on our COP site.